tom-seddon/beeblink/docs/fs.md

 	Path: /Users/tom/beeb/beeblink/volumes/newvol
 	>

-Creating a new empty folder in the right place is enough to create a volume; the server will automatically create folders for the drives on demand.
+Creating a new folder in the right place like thisis enough to create a volume.
+The server will automatically create folders for any additional drives on demand.

 (You can have the server find volumes from multiple folders.
 See the list of [server command line options](./server.md).)